Perfectly crusty on the outside and soft and chewy on the inside, it takes just four ingredients to make this easy Dutch oven no knead bread recipe.

 When you’re done letting your bread rise, preheat your oven to 475.

 Please note: 475 degrees is hot.

-A Important Note About The Dutch Oven Lid:
+An Important Note About The Dutch Oven Lid

-This is my dough all ready to go.
+This is my Dutch oven no knead bread dough all ready to go.

 And as you can tell I did make my bread in the morning so we have a lovely plant shadow from the rising sun.

 Remove your HOT Dutch oven from the oven very carefully.